 - Functional impairments, including loss of living space, social isolation, family or marital discord, financial difficulties, health hazards

 I experience none of the above.
-Well, maybe except a little of the ‘inability to throw away possessions’.
-Some of the stuff I collect is really cool stuff and valuable.
+Well, maybe except a little of the ‘inability to throw away possessions.’
+Some of the stuff I collect are really cool things and valuable.
 Ok, that sounds like something a hoarder would say.

 “Yes, with a small interest charge,” replied the sly individual behind the vendor table outside the University.

 It was a classic case of hook, line, and sinker; the free squeeze bottles were the bait, I was the prey.
 I asked questions, many of which were answered to my satisfaction.
 It made a lot of sense and thought it would be smart to start building my credit.
 And so, I signed up.
 It was also the same day I signed up and registered for a relatively new auction website known as eBay.
 It was like magic at my fingertips!
 The first thing I searched was for a Star Wars lightsaber.
 Of course, I knew they didn’t exist, but I wanted to indulge myself and see what kind of results they would yield.
 There were all sorts of lightsabers from Luke’s A New Hope hilt to Vader’s Return of the Jedi saber.
 I was dazzled, and I could already feel my forthcoming credit card burning a hole in my pocket.
 I was lead down a rabbit hole and discovered the wonderful world of prop replicas and, thus, began my collection with my first purchase of Luke’s Return of the Jedi (ROTJ) replica prop lightsaber.